 Circularity as a leading principle is attractive but yet abstract.
 How does the principle relate to practical situations for citizens and companies?
 Which changes in behaviour and legislation are needed?
-By using and working with cases, the working group will be able to share transferable insights and views.
+By using and working with the hubs Circular Safe Hospitals and Circular Inclusive Cities, we will be able to share transferable insights and views.

 To speed up a successful transition to a circular society a focus on the interface between cities and their surroundings is essential.
 Systemic circular solutions contribute to the sustainable development of urban-rural areas.
 This transition is hampered by an increasing tension between urban and rural areas.
 The challenge is to close cycles regionally, connecting cities and rural areas.
 Smart circular innovations can promote urban-rural (social) cohesion and regional economic activities, while lowering different kinds of emissions and resource scarcity at the same time.
 Closing cycles at the interface between city and its surroundings can only be successful with an integral technology-nature-society approach.